GSP4340EN - Applied GIS IV: Spatial Modeling in Environmental Ecology

 Course description

-This course is an application of spatial simulation models to represent attraction, segregation, individual entities, and processes of spread, applied to contemporary problems in environmental and ecological studies.
-The lecture component covers a serial of topics, including: a conceptual framework environmental-related spatial modeling, natural resource assessment, environmental analysis, and land management.
-This course also has a lab component to help students gain hands-on experience of applying spatial modeling to real world environmental and ecological issues.
+Focuses on the application of spatial simulation models to represent attraction, segregation, individual entities, and processes of spread, addressing contemporary problems in environmental and ecological studies.
+The lecture component covers various topics, including a conceptual framework for environmental-related spatial modeling, natural resource assessment, environmental analysis, and land management.
+The course also includes a lab component that provides students with hands-on experience in applying spatial modeling to real-world environmental and ecological issues.

 Credit hours